-- 19.18.
-In relation to an ADI's IRRBB measurement system: - (a) the system must be conceptually sound, comprehensive, consistently implemented and transparent; - (b) the system must be sufficiently comprehensive to capture all material sources of IRRBB across the ADI including, for an ADI with model approval, those events that can lead to rare and severe losses; - (c) the system must capture reliable and accurate data about exposures in a timely fashion, and the effectiveness and accuracy of this process must be periodically tested; - (d) the ADI must regularly monitor its IRRBB profile in terms of both earnings at risk and economic value sensitivity;1 - (e) the ADI's Board or Board committee must be informed of the most significant assumptions of the measurement system and how those assumptions affect any significant IRRBB hedging strategies the ADI undertakes;
+- 19. In relation to an ADI's IRRBB measurement system: - (a) the system must be conceptually sound, comprehensive, consistently implemented and transparent; - (b) the system must be sufficiently comprehensive to capture all material sources of IRRBB across the ADI including, for an ADI with model approval, those events that can lead to rare and severe losses; - (c) the system must capture reliable and accurate data about exposures in a timely fashion, and the effectiveness and accuracy of this process must be periodically tested; - (d) the ADI must regularly monitor its IRRBB profile in terms of both earnings at risk and economic value sensitivity; - (e) the ADI's Board or Board committee must be informed of the most significant assumptions of the measurement system and how those assumptions affect any significant IRRBB hedging strategies the ADI undertakes; - (f) the ADI must periodically review the assumptions made by the system, and the materiality of any IRRBB not captured by the system; and - (g) the ADI must perform periodical sensitivity testing of key assumptions, including behavioural assumptions. - 20.
+An ADI's IRRBB measurement system must have comprehensive and detailed documentation, which must, at a minimum, include: - (a) the specification of: - (i) data sources and capture methods; - (ii) calculation method and assumptions, including behavioural and other assumptions about the timing of cash flows; and - (iii) the rationale for the calculation method and all assumptions;

-The IRRBB profile includes the profile of spread risk.
+&lt;sup>1 The IRRBB profile includes the profile of spread risk.